-If poor sound quality is caused by the amplifier’s weak components and output signal(s), upgrading the amplifier will improve the quality of the sound.
+If poor sound quality is caused by the amplifier's weak components and output signal(s), upgrading the amplifier will improve the sound quality.

 Matching the amplifier and speakers for ideal sound reproduction is a science in and of itself.

-When choosing an appropriate amplifier for our speakers (or vice versa), we must consider the specifications of the amplifier and speakers.
-Primarily, we should be looking for compatible impedance, power and sensitivity ratings along with the amplifier’s channel count.
+When choosing an appropriate amplifier for our speakers (or vice versa), we must consider the amplifier's specifications and speakers.
+Primarily, we should be looking for compatible impedance, power and sensitivity ratings along with the amplifier's channel count.

 To learn more about matching speakers and the important specifications listed above, check out the following My New Microphone articles: